Fully numerical Hartree-Fock calculations for atoms and small molecules with quantics tensor trains: Quantics TT representation of the finite-difference method

 \subsection{Interpolation}

-Interpolation is the approximation of new data points in a certain range based on existing data points within this range.
-In the QTT representation, the interpolation of a tensor train increases its length by one, doubling the data points of the corresponding grid.
+Interpolation is the approximation of new data points in a certain range based on existing data points within this range. {In FDM simulations it can be used to switch between varying fine grids.} In the QTT representation, the interpolation of a tensor train increases its length by one, doubling the data points of the corresponding grid.
 The added points need to be approximated by the courser grid.

 Following \cite{GarciaRipoll2021} a linear interpolation for one dimension can be efficiently performed.
 Here each interpolated point $f(x_1,x_2,...,x_{i,j},x_n)$ of dimension $i$ at grid position $j$ is calculated by the neighbors and can be expressed as